Police are investigating a series of 'suspicious fires' in the Edinburgh area

-Drylaw Fires: Police investigate series of 'suspicious fires' in Edinburgh area as one person taken to hospital
+Drylaw Fires: Police investigate series of 'suspicious fires' in Edinburgh as one person taken to hospital

-Detectives in Edinburgh have launched an investigation into a series of ‘suspicious fires’ which took place in the Drylaw area in the early hours of Saturday morning which led to a number of people injured and one person taken to hospital.
+Detectives in Edinburgh have warned a series of ‘suspicious fires’ which were set in the Drylaw area in the early hours of Saturday morning could have ended in ‘tragedy’ after a number of people were injured.

+Most were treated at the scene but one person was taken to hospital.
+Their condition is not thought to be serious.

 The six separate fire incidents were reported between 2.30am and 4.30am at properties on a number of streets in Drylaw on Saturday.